XertroV/aec-membership-test-simulator/README.md

 #### 2022-04-11

 Update: Flux was deregistered on 2022-03-24.
 See [8.
 Flux’s Second Membership Test (March 2022)](#8-fluxs-second-membership-test-march-2022).

+#### 2022-04-14

+Added Health Australia Party's deregistration on 2022-04-05 to the list of suspected farces.

 ## 1. Background Context